 Endless Fantasy out now on dream.hax

-VIDEO: Anamanaguchi – “Endless Fantasy” –[media][/media] Anamanaguchi will be making their Late Night with Jimmy Fallon debut on Monday, June 17 and will be performing as part of the show’s fourth annual video game week.
-To attend the taping, you can apply here.
+VIDEO: Anamanaguchi – “Endless Fantasy” –[media][/media] [media][/media] Anamanaguchi made their Late Night with Jimmy Fallon debut last night as part of the show’s fourth annual video game week.
+They performed the song “Endless Fantasy,” which is also now available for download.

 The band recently finished the first leg of their North American tour and will be starting the second half of their tour, with Kitty Pryde opening, in July.
 The tour will end with a performance at the Mad Decent Block Party in Columbia, MD at Merriweather Pavilion.